ropensci/roweb3/content/blog/2023-04-25-champions-program-teams/index.md

 Abuja.
 My interest is in geospatial data science and I have been working on several related projects using R.

-I’ll be working on package to ease the use of geospatial data for Microplanning in public health.
-I’ll also be volunteering on other projects to strengthen the r open science community.
+I'll be working on a package to ease the use of geospatial data for Microplanning in public health.
+I'll also be volunteering on other projects to strengthen the R open science community.

 </br>